kr8gz/malb8dge/src/03-02-looking-for-repetitions.md

     }
 }
 ```
-As you might have noticed, most of our program now consists of only text!
+As you might have noticed, our program now mostly consists of only text!

 ```
 /"Guess",t="the number!"n=1?\100;?/"Too",*_("Your guess: ")<n?"low!"!&>n?"high!"!%%"You guessed {t